sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 Visualizations don't always focus on the actual data values; sometimes the most interesting aspects of a data set are the relationships among its members.
 The relationships between members of a social network, for example, might be the most important feature of that network.
 To visualize these types of relationships, we can use a _network graph._ Network graphs represent objects, generally known as _nodes,_ as points or circles.
 Lines or arcs (technically called _edges_) connect these nodes to indicate relationships.

-Constructing network graphs can be a bit tricky, as the underlying mathematics are not always trivial.
-Fortunately the [sigmajs](http://sigmajs.org) library takes care of most of the complicated calculations.
+Constructing network graphs can be a bit tricky, as the underlying mathematics is not always trivial.
+Fortunately, the [sigmajs](http://sigmajs.org) library takes care of most of the complicated calculations.
 By using that library, we can create full-featured network graphs with just a little bit of JavaScript.
-For our example, we'll consider one critic's list of the [Top 25 Jazz Albums of All Time](http://www.thejazzresource.com/top_25_jazz_albums.html).
-Several musicians performed on more than one of these albums, and a network graph let's us explore those connections.
+For our example, we'll consider one critic's list of the [top 25 jazz albums of all time](http://www.thejazzresource.com/top_25_jazz_albums.html).
+Several musicians performed on more than one of these albums, and a network graph lets us explore those connections.

 ### Step 1: Include the Required Libraries

 The sigmajs library does not depend on any other JavaScript libraries, so we don't need any other included scripts.
-It is not, however, available on common Content Distribution Networks.
+It is not, however, available on common content distribution networks.
 Consequently, we'll have to serve it from our own web host.

 ``` {.html .numberLines .line-8}
 <!DOCTYPE html>